 Annual Interest Rate and Compounding Period: Account Specifics

 Of course a big part of your savings growth is your specific account’s annual interest rate (APR).
 You’ll enter this number into the calculator to see the rate at which your initial deposit and any other potential contributions grow.
-You can find an account’s rate on our savings account comparison page or on the bank’s website.
+You can find an account’s rate on SmartAsset's savings account comparison page.

 You will also have to specify whether the account compounds interest daily, monthly, quarterly, semiannually or annually.
 Compound interest essentially means that your interest earns interest.
 The more often interest is compounded, the more interest you’ll earn.
 This is what can really add to your money’s growth over time.